gdncomm-tri-abror/training-project-2025-11/product/README.md

-this folder contains the product application
+this folder contains the product mvn project